Alternating Multiple Mixed Values: Regularization, Special Values, Parity and Dimension Conjectures: Algebraic setup for AMMVs and finite double shuffle relations

 This multiplication $\cst$ is called the \emph{stuffle product} for AMMVs. \end{defn}

-If we denote by $\fA_{\cstt}^1$ the algebra $(\fA^1,\cst)$ then it is not hard to prove the next proposition. \begin{pro} The polynomial algebra $\fA_{\cstt}^1$ is a commutative weight graded $\Q$-algebra. \end{pro} \begin{proof} One can refer to \cite[Theorem 3.2]{H1997} for a similar proof. \end{proof}
+If we denote by $\fA_{\cstt}^1$ the algebra $(\fA^1,\cst)$ then it is not hard to prove the next proposition. \begin{pro} The polynomial algebra $\fA_{\cstt}^1$ is an associative, commutative and weight graded $\Q$-algebra. \end{pro} \begin{proof} One can refer to \cite[Theorem 3.2]{H1997} for a similar proof by using induction on the weight of words.
+The key is to use the recursive definition of $\cst$ in Definition~\ref{defn:cst}.
+Here is a very sketchy proof of the associativity.
+Assume $\bfu,\bfv$ and $\bfw$ are three nonempty words (if any one is the empty word then the associativity is trivial).
+Then by definition and \eqref{equ:bfpbfqInv}

+Thus it suffices to show that $*$ is associative which follows from the recursive definition of \eqref{equ:astDefn} by induction on the total weight of the words $\bfq(\bfu)$, $\bfq(\bfv)$ and $\bfq(\bfw)$.
+We leave the details to the interested reader. \end{proof}

-Now we can define the subalgebra $\fA_{\cstt}^0$ similar to $\fA_{\sha}^0$ by replacing the shuffle product by the $M$-stuffle product.
-Then by the induction on the word lengths and using the series definition one can quickly check that for any $\bfw_1,\bfw_2\in \fA_{\cstt}^0$
+Now we can define the subalgebra $\fA_{\cstt}^0$ similarly to what we did for $\fA_{\sha}^0$ by replacing the shuffle product by the $M$-stuffle product. \begin{pro} The map $\evaML: \fA_{\cstt}^0 \lra \R$ is an algebra homomorphism. \end{pro} \begin{proof} Let $\bfu$ and $\bfv$ be two admissible words.
+Then by \eqref{equ:bfpbfqInv}